 If you are driving your car between Melbourne and Melbourne Airport, you’ll need to park it for the duration of your trip.
 You can pre-book parking arrangements and cancel and change your booking free of charge until two hours before arrival.
 For your convenience, you can quickly pay with credit cards or other mobile payments.
 To save money, you can pre-book online.
 Tullamarine offers various possibilities for private vehicles.

 The cheapest option is the Value Car Park.
 It’s located just outside the airport with free shuttles every 15 minutes driving between the car park and the airport.
-The Value Car Park is an open-air park and comes at AUD12 per day.
+The Value Car Park is an open-air park and comes at AUD 14 per day (pre-booked online; AUD 16/day drive-up).

-The middle option is the Terminal Car Park, an undercover park located in a central position in front of all the terminals.
-This parking is the closest to the airport, with a separate car park for Terminal four.
-Rates come at $49 per day.
+The middle option is the Terminal Car Park.
+An undercover park located in a central position in front of all the terminals.
+This parking is the closest to the airport, with a separate car park for Terminal 4.
+Rates come at AUD 53–54 per day (drive-up).

 The more expensive option is the Premium and Business Car Park.
 These car parks are in the same building as the Terminal Car Park, although they hold the best spots in the entire airport, with only a two-minute walk to the terminals.
-Options are available to get your car parked for you.
-The premium car park comes at AUD79 per day.
+Options are available to get your car parked for you (valet).
+The premium car park comes at AUD 79–84 per day.